The Vanessa Beecroft case: art, sexism and the objectification of the female body

 If Vanessa Beecroft’s persona doesn’t seem controversial enough as it is, let’s throw a bit of Kanye West into the mix.

 Ye, who has attracted attention in recent years for his pro-Nazi tweets, has established a very close working relationship with the Italian artist.
 Beecroft has directed the video for ‘Runway’, many Yeezy fashion shows, Kim Kardashian’s wedding, and even the documentary on Bianca Censori, a potential victim of abuse and control at the hands of her ex-husband.
-Kanye calls on her for practically every project, seeing in her an alternative version of himself.
+Kanye calls on her for practically every project, seeing in her a sort of alternative version of himself.

-At this point, one cannot help but wonder what value an art form can possibly have if it is based on such objectifying and dehumanising dynamics; devoted to the wealthy, perfectly integrated into the mechanisms of capitalism, capable of sparking debate but incapable of bringing about real change.
+At this point, one cannot help but wonder what value an art form can possibly have if it is based on such objectifying and dehumanising dynamics, devoted to the wealthy, perfectly integrated into the mechanisms of capitalism, capable of sparking debate but incapable of bringing about real change.

 When beauty becomes geometric, pure, yet at the same time toxic, it ceases to be art and transforms into the aesthetic consumption of trauma, reworked and re-presented in a repetitive manner.